 What is Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS)?

-TRAPS is an inherited, rare, and serious condition belonging to a group of diseases called Periodic Fever Syndromes.
-Like other types of Periodic Fevers, TRAPS is an autoinflammatory condition that can cause attacks, or flares, which result in symptoms including fevers, rash, pain, inflammation, abdominal pain, musculoskeletal pain, and/or eye irritations.
+TRAPS is an inherited and rare condition belonging to a group of diseases called Periodic Fever Syndromes.
+Like other types of Periodic Fevers, TRAPS is an autoinflammatory condition that can cause attacks or flares.

 What causes TRAPS?